videolan/x265/doc/reST/cli.rst

 .. option:: --early-skip, --no-early-skip

-	Measure full CU size (2Nx2N) merge candidates first; if no residual is found the analysis is short circuited.
+	Measure 2Nx2N merge candidates first; if no residual is found, additional modes at that depth are not analysed.
 Default disabled

 .. option:: --fast-intra, --no-fast-intra